arif-sudo/arif-sudo.github.io/_posts/2023-11-15-introduction-to-javascript.md

 > If you want to reverse an array without mutating original array, you can use slice and reverse methods together. const newLetters = letters.slice().reverse();

 * concat() - joins two or more arrays and returns a new array, containing the joined arrays.
-This method does not change the existing arrays.
+This method does not change the existing arrays.<br>
+  const students1 = ["Cecilie", "Lone"]
+  const students2 = ["Emil", "Tobias", "Linus"]
+  const students3 = ["Mike", "Neil"]
+  const students = students1.concat(students2, students3) -> ['Cecilie', 'Lone', 'Emil', 'Tobias', 'Linus', 'Mike', 'Neil']

 {% comment %}
 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].